 Train to become a Driving Instructor

-There are 3 parts to the qualifying process to becoming a driving instructor –
+There are 3 parts to the qualifying process to becoming a driving instructor.

 You may choose to take the route of going on a Trainee licence.
 The DVSA will issue this licence to you, it is a provisional license to ‘teach for reward’.
-This means that you can gain experience as a driving instructor (PDI) and begin giving actual lessons.
+This means that you can gain experience as a Potential Driving Instructor (PDI) and begin giving actual lessons.
 This is an extremely effective way of honing your skills in instructional ability ahead of your part three test.
-It also means that you start to make a living as a driving instructor.
+It also means that you can start to make a living as a driving instructor.

 Duke & Duchess are able to support you however you decide to undertake your training to become an ADI.
 We can sponsor you and support you on a trainee licence, many of our current Instructors have undertaken this training in this way.

-We do not charge you any money up front, and all the training we provide is pay as you go, so you pay for what you need as you need it.
+We do not charge you any money up front, and all the training we provide is pay as you go, so you only pay for what you need as you need it.

-If you would like more information on training to becoming a driving Instructor or Joining Duke & Duchess driving school please call us on 0845 676 9870 and ask to speak to Donna or David.
-You can also email us on [email protected]
+If you would like more information on training to becoming a driving instructor, or information about joining Duke & Duchess Driving School, please call us on 0345 676 9870 and ask to speak to Donna or David.

-The theory test checks your knowledge of the Highway Code, general road safety, driving techniques, basic first aid knowledge and the theory of instructing a pupil.
+The theory test questions check your knowledge of the Highway Code, general road safety, driving techniques, basic first aid knowledge and the theory of instructing a pupil.
 The test lasts 90 minutes and you must achieve an 85 percent mark to pass.